Leah9/Leah9.github.io/notes.md

 A for loop can always be re-written as a while loop; most while loops can be re-written as a for loop.

+# JavaScript
+We can use a ternary operator to perform the same functionality:

+isNightTime ? console.log('Turn on the lights!') : console.log('Turn off the lights!');

+In the example above:

+    The condition, isNightTime, is provided before the ?.
+    Two expressions follow the ? and are separated by a colon :.
+    If the condition evaluates to true, the first expression executes.
+    If the condition evaluates to false, the second expression executes.

+Like if...else statements, ternary operators can be used for conditions which evaluate to true or false.

 # G++ Compiler Windows
 https://www.msys2.org